NEWS & EVENTS

 NEWS LETTER.
 GOOD WORK & THANK YOU VINNIE!!

-LAKE HOST VOLUNTEERS APPLICATIONS
+LAKE HOST POSITION APPLICATIONS FOR

-FOR NEXT SEASON WILL BE POSTED HERE.
+THE 2024 SEASON WILL BE POSTED HERE.

 NEW OUT OF STATE BOATING LAW IN NEW HAMPSHIRE!
 Per the New Hampshire Department of Environmental Services website: "The New Hampshire Department of Environmental Services (NHDES) is reminding all persons operating a motorboat on New Hampshire public waters that is registered in another state (other than New Hampshire) of a new requirement to purchase and display a New Hampshire aquatic invasive species decal from NHDES.
 The new law (RSA 487:43) went into effect on July 1, 2019.
 Decals can be purchased online for $20 each.
 You can purchase decals online at NHDES Invasive Species webpage, by clicking on the link for the boater decal, or at the Out-of-State Boater Decal Purchase Page.
 The decal must be displayed within 3 inches of a boat's valid registration decal.
 Decals should be placed on the port side of the vessel.
 Decals expire on December 31 each year.
 Proceeds from the decal program will be used for prevention and management of invasive aquatic species in New Hampshire."